Vimpat

 What may interact with Vimpat?

-What should I tell my health care provider before I take Vimpat?
+What should I tell my health care provider before I take Vimpat

 They need to know if you have any of these conditions:

--heart disease
+-Heart disease

--kidney disease
+-Kidney disease

--liver disease
+-Liver disease

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using Vimpat?

-This medicine may cause serious skin reactions.
-They can happen weeks to months after starting the medicine.
-Contact your health care provider right away if you notice fevers or flu-like symptoms with a rash.
+This medication may cause serious skin reactions.
+They can happen weeks to months after starting the medication.
+Contact your care team right away if you notice fevers or flu-like symptoms with a rash.
 The rash may be red or purple and then turn into blisters or peeling of the skin.
-Or, you might notice a red rash with swelling of the face, lips or lymph nodes in your neck or under your arms.
+You may also notice a red rash with swelling of the face, lips, or lymph nodes in your neck or under your arms.

-Wear a medical ID bracelet or chain, and carry a card that describes your disease and details of your medicine and dosage times.
+Wear a medical ID bracelet or chain.
+Carry a card that describes your condition.
+List the medications and doses you take on the card.

 Where should I keep my medicine?

-Keep out of the reach of children.
-This medicine can be abused.
-Keep your medicine in a safe place to protect it from theft.
-Do not share this medicine with anyone.
-Selling or giving away this medicine is dangerous and against the law.
+Keep out of the reach of children and pets.
+This medication can be abused.
+Keep it in a safe place to protect it from theft.
+Do not share it with anyone.
+It is only for you.
+Selling or giving away this medication is dangerous and against the law.

 SOCIAL